-This section summarizes the stability specialist report.
+This section summarizes the stability specialist report which is incorporated by reference.
 The elements of the proposed action that would affect the initiation or acceleration of landslides include road construction, thinning, cutting trees for down logs, creating snags, and the removal of trees for road, landing, skyline corridor, and skid trail construction.